wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ### Types of Form Helpers

-There is a CFWheels form helper for basically every type of form element available in HTML.
-And they all have the ability to be bound to CFWheels model instances to make displaying values and errors easier.
+There is a Wheels form helper for basically every type of form element available in HTML.
+And they all have the ability to be bound to Wheels model instances to make displaying values and errors easier.
 Here is a brief description of each helper.

 ### Text, Password, and TextArea Fields